-Homomorphic encryption could revolutionize data privacy—so what is it?
+Homomorphic encryption could revolutionize privacy—so what is it?

 In the case of homomorphic encryption, a homomorphism translates between the plain, unencrypted data and the encrypted data.
 The correspondence being, a homomorphism ensures that algebraic operations performed on the encrypted data translate to the same algebraic operations on the unencrypted data, allowing computations to be performed on encrypted data without having to decrypt any of the intermediate data.

-Saroja Erabelli, a researcher at the encryption startup Duality, describes means what this means in one HPE scheme, leveled fully homomorphic encryption.
-Such a scheme must meet these criteria:
+Accordingly, Saroja Erabelli, a researcher at the encryption startup Duality, describes what this means within a basic homomorphic encryption scheme.
+It must meet these criteria:

 - If you add the encryption of a and the encryption of b, you obtain the encryption of a + b.